-Depending upon the state in which you live, in addition to showing that irreconcilable differences exist in your marriage, you may also have to show the court that you and your spouse have been living separate and apart for a specified period of time.
+Depending upon the state you live in, you may have to live separate and apart from your spouse for a specified period of time before you can get divorced.
 That amount of time can range from a few weeks to several years.

 In Illinois now, you can get divorced based upon irreconcilable differences at any time, so long as you and your spouse agree.
-There is no separation requirement if you and your spouse are both on board with your divorce.
-If not, then you need to be living separate and apart for a period of six months.
-That six month separation is irrebuttable proof to the court that irreconcilable differences exist.
+If you and your spouse are both on board with your divorce, you don’t have to wait two years.
+You don’t even have to wait six months.
+If you and your spouse agree that you have irreconcilable differences, you can get divorced anytime.

 If you don’t agree, then you need to live separate and apart for a period of six months.
 After six months, the court will presume you and your spouse have irreconcilable differences.